Stabilizing Rate of Stochastic Control Systems: Numerical Experiments

 In contrast, for a nearby parameter value $\theta_2=1.021$, where the certified interval satisfies $\rho^\ast>1$ and hence stabilization is impossible, the RNVI procedure returns the gain

-\textbf{Discussion.} Three points emerge clearly from the scaling study. \begin{enumerate} \item \textbf{Localization of the stability threshold.} For all $\theta\leq 1.005$, the certified intervals for $\rho^\ast$ lie strictly below one, which rigorously certifies mean-square stabilizability across this entire parameter range.
-For $\theta\ge 1.021$, both bounds exceed one, which rules out mean-square stabilizability and, at the same time, quantifies the minimal exponential growth rate that any admissible controller can achieve (see Tab.~\ref{tab:gamma-bounds} and Fig.~\ref{fig:gamma-bounds}).
-Taken together, these two regimes localize the stability threshold to a very narrow window around the numerically identified value $\theta \approx 1.013$.
+\textbf{Discussion.} Three points emerge clearly from the scaling study. \begin{enumerate} \item \textbf{Localization of the stability threshold.} For \(\theta\leq1.005\), the certified intervals lie below one and certify mean-square stabilizability.
+For \(\theta\geq1.021\), both bounds exceed one, ruling out mean-square stabilizability and quantifying the minimal achievable exponential growth rate.
+Hence, the stability threshold is localized near \(\theta\approx1.013\); see Tab.~\ref{tab:gamma-bounds}.

-\item \textbf{Robustness near and beyond the threshold.} As $\theta$ moves from the clearly stabilizable region into the non-stabilizable one, the certified intervals for $\rho^\ast$ vary smoothly and even exhibit a slight reduction in interval width (see Fig.~\ref{fig:gamma-width}).
-This behavior indicates that the RNVI-based certificates remain numerically well behaved even when the system operates close to the loss of stabilizability or in the unstable regime.
+\item \textbf{Robustness near and beyond the threshold.} The certified intervals vary smoothly and become slightly narrower as \(\theta\) crosses the stability threshold, indicating that the RNVI certificates remain numerically well behaved near and beyond the loss of stabilizability.